MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/diagnostic-services.md

  **Başlık:** afx.h

  ### <a name="ensure"></a>  Emin olun ve ENSURE_VALID
-Veri doğruluk doğrulamak için kullanın.
+Veri doğruluğunu doğrulamak için kullanın.

 ### <a name="syntax"></a>Sözdizimi
 ```